-load impacts.
+collected based on billings at 85% of targeted savings, based on estimated participation levels and initial assumptions of load impacts; and (2) the allowable revenues based on actual participation levels and load impacts.
 The cost of pilot programs or new programs introduced during a vintage year may be recovered during these vintage true-ups.

-Witness Miller noted that after the end of the Sub 831 pilot, there is to be a final true-up, including a final comparison of the revenues collected from customers through Rider EE during the Sub 831 pilot to 100% of the amount of revenue the Company is authorized to collect from customers based on the independently measured and verified results.
-She further testified that any difference will be flowed through to or collected from customers and that any amounts owed to customers will be refunded with interest at a rate to be determined by the Commission in the first true-up proceeding in which an overcollection occurs.
+Ms. Miller noted that after the end of the Sub 831 pilot, there is to be a final true-up, including a final comparison of the revenues collected from customers through Rider EE during the Sub 831 pilot to 100% of the amount of revenue the Company is authorized to collect from customers based on the independently measured and verified results.
+Any difference will be flowed through to or collected from customers.
+Any amounts owed to customers will be refunded with interest at a rate to be determined by the Commission in the first true-up proceeding in which an over-collection occurs.

-Witness Miller testified that the final true-up is also utilized to include a determination of the earnings for the entire program to ensure that the after-tax rate of return on actual program costs applicable to EE and DSM programs does not exceed the predetermined earnings cap levels set out in the Sub 831 Settlement.
+According to Ms. Miller, the final true-up is also to include a determination of the earnings for the entire program to ensure that the after-tax rate of return on actual program costs applicable to EE and DSM programs does not exceed the predetermined earnings cap levels set out in the Sub 831 Settlement.
 Any excess earnings collected from customers will be refunded to customers with interest.